nsum/python_intro/README.md

 - git remote add heroku(this is just a name?) and paste copied link
 - git remote -v : you can see remote repos (heroku and github)
 - before pushing the project we need to create requirements.txt otherwise push will fail
+- git remote rm heroku will remove heroku git if we need to remove it
 #### Creating requirements.txt
 - pip3 freeze --local > requirements.txt : will create txt file with all dependancies listed inside
 #### Pushing to Heroku
 - git push -u heroku master (just first push?)
+- git push origin master is used to push to github
 #### Creating proCfile
 - procfile tells heroku how to run our project
 - echo web: python run.py > Procfile